Multiobjective Aerodynamic Design Optimization of the NASA Common Research Model: Experiments

 \subsection{Synthetic experiments}

-We consider the following synthetic experiments: the Branin-Currin function, the ZDT3 function which has disconnected Pareto frontiers, the DTLZ3 function, and the DTLZ7 test function.
+We consider the following synthetic experiments: the Branin-Currin function, the ZDT3 function, which has disconnected Pareto frontiers, the DTLZ3 function, and the DTLZ7 test function.
 We provide each experiment with a set of $n=10\times d$ seed samples and observations to start the algorithm, chosen uniformly at random from $\mcl{X}$; then they are repeated $10$ times.
 However, the seed is fixed for each repetition across all acquisition policies to keep the comparison fair.
 We add Gaussian noise with variance $\tau^2=10^{-3}$ to all our observations to assist with the conditioning of the GP covariance matrix.
 The experiments are run with a high-performance compute node with 256GB memory and $48$-core nodes; repetitions are parallelized across the cores.
-Our metric for comparison is the hypervolume indicator computed via box decomposition~\cite{yang2019efficient}.
+Our metric for comparison is the hypervolume indicator computed via box decomposition~\cite{yang2019efficient}. \mg{It should be noted that hypervolume computation is a postprocessing step in the methodology and hence is not part of the algorithm.
+The hypervolume computation involves specifying a reference point (which is the absolute worst value each objective can take) -- these are summarized in \Cref{tab:ref_point}.
+For synthetic experiment, we determine this by densely sampling the input domain $\X$ and evaluating the objectives on these samples.
+For the NASA CRM experiment, we use domain knowledge (that drag coefficients are lower bounded by $0$ and hence set $(100,100)$. }

 Throughout the manuscript, we default to the anisotropic Mat\'{e}rn class kernel with $\nu=5/2$.
 Our implementation primarily builds on GPyTorch~\cite{gardner2018gpytorch} and BoTorch~\cite{balandat2019botorch}; we leverage MPI4Py~\cite{dalcin2021mpi4py} to parallelize our repetitions.
 We use PyMOO~\cite{blank2020pymoo} to leverage its NSGA-II solver in our inner optimization (\Cref{eqn:moo_gp}); the population size for all problems is fixed at $100\times d$.
-The full source code is available at \url{https://github.com/csdlpsu/qpots}.

 \Cref{fig:hv_seq} shows the performance comparison (in terms of hypervolume) for sequential sampling ($q=1$).
 Notice that \qpots~(blue) is consistently the best performer, or is amongst the best.
 We show \qpots-Nystrom-Pareto (that is $X_m$ chosen as the current Pareto set) for the $d=10$ experiments which shows no loss of accuracy for the DTLZ3 function and, surprisingly, a slight gain in accuracy for the ZDT3 function.
 Despite the success in the $q=1$ setting, our main benefit is seen in the batch sampling setting which we discuss next.